javadmokhtari/mochgir/README.md

 5. [Credit](http://www.google.com)

 # 1. Introduction
 Mochgir is a small-tool for detecting plagiarism.
 It's lightweight and written with Python 3.
-You can analyze a document and detect possible sceintific thiefs.
+You can analyze a document and detect possible scientific thiefs.
+Despite of it's usage in scientific detection, it can be used as a persian-to-english translator.

 # 2. Installation
    ### 2.1 Using Pip